rhviana/sdia/README.md

 This repository is published to ensure academic transparency and reproducibility under the Creative Commons Attribution 4.0 (CC BY 4.0) License.

-The material documents the GDCR architectural framework at a conceptual and governance level.
-It is not intended as a step-by-step tutorial and does not provide implementation walkthroughs, configuration guidance, or troubleshooting support.
+It documents the GDCR architectural framework at a conceptual, governance, and implementation-pattern level.

+It is not intended to function as a step-by-step tutorial or implementation guide.

-Successful adoption requires careful review of the DOI publication and prior experience in API Management, distributed systems, and enterprise integration architecture.
+Successful adoption requires:

+Prior experience with API Management platforms

+Understanding of distributed systems

+Familiarity with metadata-driven routing models

-GitHub issues are not used for implementation support.
+GitHub issues are not used for implementation troubleshooting or configuration support.

-For research collaboration, academic discussion, or commercial engagement, please contact the author directly.
+For academic collaboration, architectural discussion, or commercial engagement, the author may be contacted directly.

 ----------------------------------